-To address the difference between the cost of producing RNG in smaller, distributed quantities and extracting natural gas from large underground reserves, this study reviews policy mechanisms that monetize social and environmental attributes of RNG.
-The federal Renewable Fuel Standard and California's Low Carbon Fuel Standard are currently the key market drivers for RNG development.
+To address the difference between the cost of producing RNG in smaller, distributed quantities and natural gas pumped from underground reserves, this study reviews policy mechanisms that monetize social and environmental attributes of RNG.
+The federal Renewable Fuel Standard and California's Low Carbon Fuel Standard, in particular, are currently viewed as key market drivers for RNG development.